portnov/batchd/README.md

   decides whether it is possible to run them now and runs them.
 The dispatcher can execute jobs on the localhost or it can connect to other machines via SSH and execute jobs there.
-Jobs can be executed in one or more threads (worders).
+Jobs can be executed in one or more threads (workers).
 Several threads are useful when you have several machines to run your jobs on or your jobs consume only part of computational power of one machine.
 Batchd manager and batchd dispatcher can be run on the same machine in one OS thread for simple use cases.